mavryk-network/flexmasa/src/doc/daemons-upgrade.md

         --second-baker mavkit-baker-PtLimaPt
 ```

-Note: MavBox will infer the executables needed based on the value passed to
+Note: Mavbox will infer the executables needed based on the value passed to
 `--protocol-kind`.
 However, the option `--second-baker` is required to provide
 the baker executable for the next (upgrade) protocol.